mnot/I-D/uri-get-off-my-lawn/draft.md

 Specifying more elaborate structures in an attempt to avoid collisions is not adequate to conform to this document.
 For example, prefixing query parameters with "myapp_" does not help, because the prefix itself is subject to the risk of collision (since it is not "reserved").

+# Security Considerations

+This document does not introduce new protocol artifacts with security considerations.
+It prohibits some practices that might lead to vulnerabilities; for example, if a security-sensitive mechanism is introduced by assuming that a URI path component or query string has a particular meaning, false positives might be encountered (due to sites that already use the chosen string).
+See also
+{{RFC6943}}.

+# IANA Considerations

+There are no direct IANA actions specified in this document.

+--- back

+# Acknowledgments

+Thanks to David Booth, Dave Crocker, Tim Bray, Anne van Kesteren, Martin Thomson, Erik Wilde and Dave Thaler for their suggestions and feedback.